 While our feline companions can be mysterious, though, they do give us some hints about what they’re feeling and what they want out of life (a mouse to catch?
 Second breakfast?
 Praise and adoration?).

 It’s all a matter of learning to read the sometimes-subtle nuances of cat posture and body language.
+Body language can show anything from stress to mobility issues.
 So, here’s a quick overview of what you need to know.

 Cats are subtle creatures with a great poker face